-Julie is a reviewer for Mott MacDonald, an organisation contracted by the Nursing and Midwifery Council (NMC) to approve and monitor nursing provision from educational and service perspectives - ensuring compliance with standards set by professional statutory bodies.
+Julie was a reviewer for Mott MacDonald, an organisation contracted by the Nursing and Midwifery Council (NMC) to approve and monitor nursing provision from educational and service perspectives - ensuring compliance with standards set by professional statutory bodies.
 This role also entails the consideration for approval of programmes in Nursing where professional acknowledgement/accreditation by the NMC is sought.
-Julie brings to the school this knowledge and experience and is therefore central to the external monitoring and approval processes that the unit is required to engage with.
+Julie has bought that experience and insight to the school and is central to the external monitoring and NMC approval processes that the school is required to engage with.

-Julie has led numerous approval events including the 2012 Pre-registration nursing curriculum based on the NMC 2010 standards for pre-registration nursing, promoting predominately a shared curriculum for adult and mental health fields of practice using an online learning spine to direct students to specific areas of learning for their practices.
+Julie has led numerous approval events including the 2012 & 2019 pre-registration nursing NMC approvals seeking ways to deliver learning to students that promotes practices to increase the sense of true learning communities through a shared curriculum.
 This has enabled pre-registration students to have full exposure to the needs of multiple service users and through this added insight, provide the tools and expertise to respond in a sensitive and appropriate manner when providing care.

 Julie's practice background reflects Adult Nursing Care with special areas of interest in the field of wound care being driven by her clinical experience in surgical nursing and leadership.
 Since moving into education, Julie has developed a particular interest in promoting effective leadership and management and this reflects Julie's post graduate studies and work experience in education.
-Her scholarship has focused on areas related to academic skill development for widening participation students.
+Her scholarship has focused on areas related to academic skill development for widening participation students and more recently in reviewing the experience of higher education students who are also carers.

 Facilitation of learning